valeriiaanisimova/valeriiaanisimova/README.md

 ## About Me

-Hi, I’m Lera, a front-end developer focused on JavaScript, HTML, and CSS.
+Hi, I’m Valice, a front-end developer focused on JavaScript, HTML, and CSS.

 ---